 It’s a whole new level of being stupid.
 To do something on accident is one thing.
 To do something out of ignorance is understandable.
 But when one goes out of their way to produce something stupid, that is what I cannot abide by.

-Why is this on a (mostly) gaming blog?
+Why is this on a (mostly) gaming site?
 Because it’s a good reminder of why I personally tend to be annoyed by weird localization changes, like Nintendo’s creepy Protruding Black Emptiness added to Bravely Second female character’s crotches (as any good Nintendo fan knows, women have a black hole that consumes all life between their legs).

 A similarly silly change I noticed was in Megatagmention Blanc + Neptune vs Zombies, the intro has been changed to refer to Rom and Ram as High School “Freshman” instead of “grade schoolers”.
 This despite the fact that Rom and Ram are clearly about 10 years old, would never pass as high school freshman, and the original intro was already English.